sannidhyaroy/RePlate/README.md

     ```bash
     cp -v .env.example .env
     ```
-    - Paste the Project URL from the above step into `VITE_SUPABASE_URL`.
+    - Paste the Project URL from the above step into `SUPABASE_URL`.
-    - Paste your anon key from the above step into `VITE_SUPABASE_ANON_KEY`.
+    - Paste your anon key from the above step into `SUPABASE_KEY`.
     - It's recommended to lockdown file permissions of your environment file, as it contains confidential information like api keys.
-On a bash shell, you can use the following command:
+On a POSIX-compliant shells (like bash or zsh), you can use the following command:
       ```bash
       chmod 600 .env
       ```